eng-AhmedMahmoud/MyReads/README.md

 # MyReads
-A bookshelf app that allows user to select and categorize books as you have read, are currently reading, or want to read.
-The project emphasizes using React to build the application and provides an API server and client library that you will use to persist information as you interact with the application.
+A Bookshelf App that allows user to select and categorize books to three main categorize: read, are currently reading, or want to read.
+The project is build using React and providing an API server and a book data library that you will use to access information as you interact with the application.
 ## Requirements
 * npm
 ## How to Run: